Shipping Faster in 2026: The Solopreneur's Dev Velocity Playbook

 The 3-Strike Rule

 If you do something manually three times, automate it.
 No exceptions.
+According to the 2025 State of DevOps Report, developers who automate repetitive tasks ship 2.5x more features per quarter than those who don't.
 Here are the highest-ROI automations for solo devs:

 Database Migrations